jebitok-dev/catalogue-of-pets/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # catalogue-of-recipes
-Building a single page application(SPA) that has two pages i.e list of recipes and details about specific recipe.
-User can filter through the list and select favorite Recipe.
+Building a single page application(SPA) that has two pages i.e list of pets and details about specific pet i.e Name, Breed, Location, and Description.
+User can filter through the list by animal type, gender and size and then select favorite Pet.

 <!-- ![screenshot](./src/images/Screenshot.png) -->
 ## Built With
+- petFinder API
+- Pet API by Front-End Masters
 - React
 - Redux Toolkit
-- Menu DB

 ## Getting Started